 When it comes to tennis Match Betting, if one player withdraws or is disqualified after the first set has been completed, the player who gets the go signal to progress to the next round is considered the winner.

 However, if the first set has not been completed, all Match Bets are considered invalid.
-There are rules on player withdrawals in tennis, and it varies between betting companies.
+There are rules on player withdrawals in tennis, and it varies between betting companies (read this – betting with cryptocurrency).
 It is always good to know what bookmakers tennis rules are before placing a bet.

 What Are Tennis Retirement Rules?

 When you bet on tennis, you need to be extremely cautious.
 There are certain cases where a player will “retire” or leave the game, meaning they forfeit the match, and the other player wins.
 This happens for many reasons, but the common one is injury.

 After all, playing in the court, running around, can take its toll on a player’s physical body and joints.
 In some cases, a player may have a severe enough injury that they do not want to continue, so they will just forfeit the match.
 As an example, if player A forfeits the game, player B wins.

 It may seem easy enough, but that is not the case in tennis retired betting rules.
 Bookmakers have their tennis betting rules on what happens to your bet when your player retires.
 They do not simply regard the retired tennis player as a loser and the other player as a winner.